flox-examples/hello-scala/README.md

 ## flox usage

-First, run `flox build` in the root of the project to obtain a development environment
+First, run `flox develop` in the root of the project to obtain a development environment

 Next, run `flox build` in the root of the project to build an "uberjar"